AtsushiNakajima14/SEMBLANCE/README.md

 # SEMBLANCE by Cyril Matt O. Encenso

-● Developed by Cyril Matt O. Encenso, and APIs by Joshua Sy.
+● Developed by Cyril Matt O. Encenso, and some of the APIs by Joshua Sy.

 ● This is the latest source code update of SemBlance AI.